hilodev/NounBase/ReadMe.md

 ## Who is this for?

-.NET core developers needing a fast, lightweight, dynamic semantic entity token graph persistence and query mechanism.
+.NET core developers needing a fast, lightweight, token graph persistence and query mechanism.
-It may be useful to applications that don't know in advance the schema or model component relations but need to dynamically capture holonymic/meronymic semantic relations of labeled observations.
+It may be useful to applications that don't know in advance the schema or model component relations but need to dynamically capture relations of .

 ### Demonstration
 ![Example](Example.png)